 Does Medicare Part B cover COPD inhalers?

-No, inhalers are prescription medications covered by Medicare prescription drug coverage.
+No, inhalers are prescription medications that Medicare prescription drug plans cover.
 You can get them through either a stand-alone Medicare Part D prescription drug plan or a Medicare Advantage plan that includes prescription coverage.
-You should choose the drug coverage after verifying that the formulary matches your prescriptions.
+After verifying that the formulary matches your prescriptions, you should choose the drug coverage.

 Does COPD fall under a disability?